 Coming out of the context of the debates within Occupy Wall Street, The Illegitimacy of Violence, the Violence of Legitimacy explores questions of “legitimacy” in social movements.
 What does it mean to be “legitimate”?
 What does it mean to be “illegitimate”?
 How are these terms related to the discourse around violence and non-violence?

-Woodsquat, a comic by Trevor M. is about the squat at Woodwards building in Vancouver.
+Woodsquat, by Trevor M. is about the squat at the Woodwards building in Vancouver.
 The squat was an autonomous direct action housing initiative that took place over 92 days from September 14 to December 14, 2002

 "an anti-racist, anti-colonialist, Indigenous, queer, feminist Vancouver-based zine produced by and for Indigenous women, women of colour and queer and/or trans women."
 A collection of stories, art, and poetry.

 Taking another look at class / Sandy Cameron

 Essays originally published in the Carnegie Newsletter (from Vancouver's DTES) about the struggle for economic and social justice, and the issues of inequality and poverty.
 Focuses on class issues in Vancouver.

 White Privilege: Unpacking the Invisible Knapsack / Peggy McIntosh

 "I began to count the ways in which I enjoy unearned skin privilege and have been conditioned into oblivion about its existence.
 My schooling gave me no training in seeing myself as an oppressor, as an unfairly advantaged person, or as a participant in a damaged culture.
 I was taught to see myself as an individual whose moral state depended on her individual moral will."--Peggy McIntosh.